tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 1. Day 5 - We submit a second transaction request to the bank and funds are removed from our bank account.
 1. Day 6 - The bank completes processing the credit and the funds are settled to the payee's account.

-### Batched credit card transactions
+###  Credit card transactions

 Batched credit card transactions are processed and settled in the same manner as individual card transactions.
-Settlement timing will be relative to the card type and the processor.
+Settlement timing is relative to the card type and the processor.

 ## Transaction fees